AutodeskGames/stingray-docs/source/stingray_help/importing_assets/link_to_dcc/send_assets_dcc.md

 1. Right-click an asset in the **Asset Browser** and select **Open Source Asset**.

 	Stingray detects where the original scene was created, and launches the appropriate DCC tool.
-You're prompted to manually select an application if Stingray can't determine the file origin.
+You're prompted to manually select the original scene if Stingray can't determine the file origin.

 	>	**Note:** If you have both Maya and Maya LT installed, Stingray uses Maya to launch FBX files.
 Maya LT only launches if the original scene is an .mlt file.